 (I) 75 percent of such amounts shall be available for distribution among the licensees and permittees of public television stations pursuant to paragraph (6)(B); and

 (II) 25 percent of such amounts shall be available for distribution under subparagraph (B)(i), and in accordance with any plan implemented under paragraph (6)(A), for national public television programming.

 Splitting public radio’s share between station control and CPB discretion

 (iii) Of the amounts allocated under clause (i)(IV) for any fiscal year—

-of such amounts shall be available for distribution under subparagraph (B)(i) for public radio programming
+(II) 7 percent of such amounts shall be available for distribution under subparagraph (B)(i) for public radio programming; and

 (I) From the amount provided pursuant to clause (i)(II), the Corporation shall defray an amount equal to 50 percent of the total costs of interconnection facilities and operations to facilitate the availability of public television and radio programs among public broadcast stations.